-GetMaineLobster.com knows that traceability and sustainability are important to preserving the luxury Maine lobster.
-By protecting the Maine lobster resource today, we ensure that future generations can enjoy.
+GetMaineLobster.com knows that traceability and sustainability are important to preserving Maine lobster.
+By protecting the Maine lobster resource today, we ensure that future generations can enjoy its delicious flavor.

-Many regulations put in place but the Maine Lobster Council ensure the health of the lobster resource, including:
+Many regulations have been put in place.
+The Maine Lobster Council ensures the health of the lobster resource, including:

 - Tail Notching: Female lobsters with visible eggs cannot be harvested.
-Before releasing her, the harvester notches her tail to identify her as a good breeder, thus protecting her for life from being harvested.
+Before releasing a female lobster, the harvester notches its tail to identify it as a good breeder, thus protecting it from being harvested.

 - Minimum Size Limit: Size requirements for harvesting enable juvenile lobsters the chance to mature and reproduce before they’re harvested.

 - Maximum Size Limit: Maximum size limits protect the stock of large, healthy breeding lobsters.

 - Apprentice Program: New harvesters apprentice with veterans to learn sustainable harvesting practices.

 - Trap Limits: Individual harvesters are limited to a certain number of traps by state and local regulations.